DimEvil/stromatium/paper.md

 Hours later the beetle became very active, indicating the beetle was in good condition (image 2).

 ![Image 2](images/image_2_SB_later.jpg)
+*Image 2: The specimen after one day*

 The woodwork's in the house were thoroughly examined and wooden toys were looked upon intensively but the exit hole was not found.
-A recent re-examination of one toys, a wooden rocking horse, showed an exit hole which could fit *Stromatium longicorne* (image 2 & 3).
+A recent re-examination of one toys, a wooden rocking horse, showed an exit hole which could fit *Stromatium longicorne* (image 3 & 4).
 The maximal length of the exit hole measures 9 mm and the maximal width measures 6 mm.
 A second individual was ,to date, never found.

 ![Image 3](images/image_1.jpg)

-*Image 3:suspected carrier of the *Stromatiom longicorne* larvae
+*Image 3:suspected carrier of the *Stromatiom longicorne* larvae*

 ![Image 4](images/image_2.jpg)